Ethical Recruitment

 GFEMS has equipped over 600 entities to provide more ethical recruitment channels, transforming labor recruitment systems.

-We focus on solutions that reduce the vulnerabilities of migrants and survivors, who often make up the labor supply.
-We make migrant source communities more resilient and shift industry demand towards ethical recruitment practices.
+We focus on solutions that reduce the vulnerabilities of migrants and survivors, who often proved the labor in global supply chains.

-On the supply side, we prepare and equip migrants to migrate safely and hold their recruiters to account, train migrant workers for safer jobs and alternative livelihoods, and provide access to financial health services that reduce economic vulnerability.
+In home communities, we prepared and equipped migrants to migrate safely and hold their recruiters to account, train migrant workers for safer jobs and alternative livelihoods, and provide access to financial health services that reduce economic vulnerability.
 We work with communities to help them identify suspicious recruiter behavior and create community-based support services for migrants.
 We also support holistic reintegration services for returning victims.

-On the demand side, we support the ethical recruitment movement by establishing and accelerating the growth of ethical recruitment firms, engaging with employers to adopt ethical recruitment agencies, and creating tools that improve the cost-effectiveness of ethical recruitment.
+At migration destinations, we supported the ethical recruitment movement by establishing and accelerating the growth of ethical recruitment firms, engaging with employers to adopt ethical recruitment agencies, and creating tools that improve the cost-effectiveness of ethical recruitment.

 Hong Kong, Philippines